 This is my Mississippi-bred mama’s Black Eyed Peas recipe I grew up on, and it doesn’t get more authentically Southern than these.
-She makes them creamy and a bit brothy for a long braise plus she packs the pot with smoked meat, some spices and okra.
+She makes her black eyed peas creamy and a bit brothy for a long braise plus she packs the pot with smoked meat, some spices and okra.
 I’m gonna teach you how to pull these off and believe me, it ain’t that hard either.
 Serve up a big pot any day of the week or especially for New Year’s Day along with some cornbread and collard greens for good luck.

 This post may contain affiliate links.
 Read our disclosure policy.

-How To Cook Black Eyed Peas
+How To Cook Dried Black Eyed Peas

-PRO TIP: The peas will take about an hour to an hour and a half to cook until tender.
+PRO TIP: This cooking process can take up to an hour and a half so be sure to add more water if necessary so it doesn’t dry out.
+There should be enough water to always cover that meat.
 If the peas begin to look dry, add a cup of water and check the bottom of the pot to make sure they don’t stick.
 You will want to cook the peas until softened.

 PRO TIP: The peas will continue to thicken in the sauce after the heat is turned off.